 Further, the country/territory with the lowest score is the one where public sector corruption is perceived to be greatest among those included in the list.
 The CPI provides no information about countries/territories that are not included in the index.

-Complementing the CPI, Transparency International’s portfolio of global research includes:
+Complementing the CPI, Transparency International’s other global research products include:

 - Bribe Payers Index (BPI): Measuring the supply side of corruption in international business transaction, the Bribe Payers Index is a ranking of leading exporting countries according to the perceived likelihood of their firms to bribe abroad.
 It is based on a survey of business executives capturing perceptions of the business practices of foreign firms in their country.
 The most recent Bribe Payers Index can be found here.

-- Transparency In Corporate Reporting (TRAC): The study analyses the extent of transparency in the reporting on a series of anti-corruption measures by the world’s largest companies.
+- Transparency In Corporate Reporting: The study analyses the extent of transparency in the reporting on a series of anti-corruption measures by the world’s largest companies.
 For further information, please click here.